Clastify logo

 Why the three bonding boxes are not enough

-A bonding model is a simplified description used to explain bonding and predict properties by focusing on the main particles and forces involved.
-Ionic, covalent and metallic bonding are very useful models, but real substances don’t always fit neatly into one box.
+A bonding model is a simplified description that explains bonding and predicts properties by focusing on the most important particles and forces.
+Ionic, covalent and metallic bonding work very well as models, but real substances don’t always fit neatly into one box.

 A bonding continuum is a range of bonding behaviour in which substances show different degrees of ionic, covalent and metallic character.
-It’s usually more helpful than asking, “Is it ionic or covalent?” as though those are the only two possible answers.
+It is usually more useful than asking, “Is it ionic or covalent?” as though there are only two possible answers.
 Aluminium chloride, for example, has important ionic and covalent features; metalloids such as silicon show both covalent and metallic behaviour.

 A bonding triangle is a triangular diagram that represents bonding character using the three idealized corners: ionic, covalent and metallic.
-These corners are limiting models.
-The sides and the inside of the triangle show mixtures of bonding character.
+Treat the corners as limiting models.
+The sides and the area inside the triangle show mixtures of bonding character.
 The data booklet provides this triangular diagram, so you are expected to use it rather than memorize its exact layout.

 Image